The Question Everyone Asks

 If you get my newsletter Social Media Conversations, you’ve heard me talk about how I update all my social media sites.
 I’m usually sharing some new trick I’ve found to help me with my social media marketing so I can get on with my day.

-For you non-Social Media Conversationalists, here’s my list of Social Media MITs and the steps I take to grow my social presence:
+For you non-Social Media Conversationalists, here’s my list of social media MITs and how I get things done:

 My top priority MIT for Pinterest is creating my own images.
-I make sure I fit time in my schedule every week to ensure that each blog post has a pinnable image.
+I make sure that each blog post has a pinnable image.
 And when I’m launching a new program, I work on creating images to help me promote my new product to all my followers.

 SECRET TIP: When I’m scheduling my tweets in Hootsuite, I click on my LinkedIn profile and schedule a few posts to my status updates.
-I don’t always get time to log into LinkedIn so I try to maintain a little presence there with about 4 update posts a week.
+I don’t always get time to log into LinkedIn so I try to maintain a little presence there with about 4 – 5 updates a week.

 - Did someone new follow me?
 I click over to their profile and decide if I want to follow them back.
 I also look through their tweets and retweet a post of theirs or comment on one of their tweets.